thanhtbt/computer-aided-methods-for-Alzheimer-detection/README.md

-## Machine Learning, Deep Learning Methods for AD Detection
+## Machine Learning and Deep Learning Methods for AD Detection

 [Ongoing] A list of up-to-date research papers on computer-aided methods for Alzheimer's disease detection